Józef Beck: Foreign minister

 Beck complained that while Poland and Czechoslovakia were legally bound by treaty to respect the rights of their respective German minorities, the Polish minorities in Germany and the Soviet Union were not so protected.
-In addition, Beck resented that countries, such as Germany, used the Minorities Treaty to exert pressure and become involved in the internal affairs of Poland.
+In addition, Beck resented that countries such as Germany used the Minorities Treaty to exert pressure and become involved in the internal affairs of Poland.
 In September 1934, Beck renounced the Minorities Treaty after the Soviet Union had been admitted to the League of Nations.

 After Piłsudski's death in May 1935, a power-sharing agreement was entered into by the various Piłsudskiite factions, led by General (later Marshal) Edward Rydz-Śmigły, President Ignacy Mościcki and Beck himself.
-The three individuals effectively dominated the Sanation government and collectively ruled Poland until the outbreak of the Second World War.
-Beck had a more-or-less free hand in formulating Poland's foreign policy.
-The stability of the ruling group was weakened because of personal conflicts, and none of the three men managed to assert his dominance in the late 1930s completely.
+These three individuals effectively dominated the Sanation government and collectively ruled Poland until the outbreak of the Second World War.
+The stability of the ruling group was weakened because of personal conflicts; none of the three men managed to assert full dominance in the late 1930s, and Beck had a more-or-less free hand in formulating Poland's foreign policy.
 The oligarchy from 1935 to 1939 is often described by historians as a "dictatorship without a dictator".